-Our "ME-dia Space," in which the emphasis on the word "ME" signals the asymmetry of participation at the heart of the system, is designed for a part-time teleworker, "Dave."
+Our 'ME-dia Space,' in which the emphasis on the word 'ME' signals the asymmetry of participation at the heart of the system, is designed for a part-time teleworker.
+When 'Dave' is in the work office, his door is open (see Figure 1).
+Colleagues see him and drop in to say hello and engage in informal, unplanned meetings.
 With the ME-dia Space, our goal is to project aspects of Dave's presence into the workplace on the days when he is working from home.
-In particular, the ME-dia Space connects Dave from his home office to his work office.
+In particular, the ME-dia Space connects Dave from his home office to his work office (unlike traditional media spaces that would connect him directly with the offices of his colleagues).
 Dave's colleagues can then exploit the physical features of Dave's office to communicate with him.
-When Dave is in the work office, his door is open (see Figure 1).
-Colleagues see him and drop in to say hello or engage in informal meetings.

 Dave commutes over an hour one-way to work several days a week.
 Today, as he does during the remainder of the week, Dave is working from home.
 As he settles in at his home office, Dave clicks a button in a window on his desktop computer.
 Approximately 100 km away, his work office door swings open.
 Diane, one of Dave's colleagues, arrives at work and notices Dave's open door.
-She pokes her head in to say "Good morning" and sees a slow frame rate video of Dave in his office at home.
+She pokes her head in to say "Good morning" and sees a slow framerate video of Dave in his office at home.
 As she waves to him from the doorway, a quiet notification goes off in Dave's home office-he has a visitor.
 Dave bumps up the frame rate of his video feed and he waves back, beckoning Diane in.
 Diane walks into Dave's office, takes a seat at Dave's desk and puts on a headset.